timmyjose-projects/garvel/README.md

 undertaking).

 Also note that the available build script (as of version 1.0) works only on UNIX-like systems.
 A stub file is available for Windows, but that has to be filled in.
-If anybody with experience writign Windows batch scripts wishes to help with that, that would be very welcome!
+If anybody with experience writing Windows batch scripts wishes to help with that, that would be very welcome!

 However, as noted in the previous section, once the initial JAR (created by the build script) is available, then it should be possible to bootstrap the project on Windows as well, and there will be no more dependency on the build script thereonin.